-John Watters, Ph.D., Associate Professor of Economics; Chair, School of Business iswatters@mckendree.edu; (618) 537-6406
+John Watters, PhD, Associate Professor of Economics jswatters@mckendree.edu; (618) 537-6406

-Economics and Finance students focus on the study of the allocation of resources with an emphasis on community, business and financial resources.
+Description of Major: Economics and Finance students focus on the study of the allocation of resources with an emphasis on community, business, and financial resources.
 In particular, students will be able to develop and interpret operating budgets, capital budgets, investment portfolios, and develop and manage capital structure.
 After studying economics, students will be able to use tools like opportunity costs, supply, demand, marginal analysis, the equation of exchange, and the theory of trade.
 To be effective in these activities, students will develop their oral and written communication skills, their critical thinking skills, and their numerical skills.